crisco00xd/chatgpt-discord-bot/README.md

 # Note
 ## This bot requires OpenAI API Key and Discord API key, please make sure to have both keys before running the bot.

+# TO DO

+[] Add Github Action to update the docker image automatically